-Your internal appeal must be in writing, must be provided to HSA Bank and must include the following information:
+An internal appeal must be in writing, be provided to HSA Bank, and include the following information:

-- Your name and address; - The fact that you are disputing a denial of a claim or HSA Bank's act or omission; - The date of the notice that HSA Bank informed you of the denied claim; and - The reason(s), in clear and concise terms, for disputing the denial of the claim or HSA Bank's act or omission.
+- Participant name and address; - The fact that participants are disputing a denial of a claim or HSA Bank's act or omission; - The date of the notice that HSA Bank informed participants of the denied claim; and - The reason(s), in clear and concise terms, for disputing the denial of the claim or HSA Bank's act or omission.

-You should also include any documentation that you have not already provided to HSA Bank.
+Participants should also include any documentation that participants have not already provided to HSA Bank.